 - Loss of enjoyment of life

 The person filing the claim must prove negligence on the part of the other party.
 Compensation for an injury depends on various factors including the severity of the injury.
 Punitive damages may be awarded in cases in which the at-fault party was grossly negligent such as getting hit by a drunk driver.

 When a person dies as the result of the negligence of another, the victim’s family may file a wrongful death claim.
 A wrongful death claim is a legal action that is made against the party that is believed to be responsible for the person’s death.
-There are several types of compensation that you may obtain if you win a wrongful death lawsuit.
+There are several types of compensation that you may obtain if you win a wrongful death lawsuit in Houston.